 Others have approached the problem of guiding researchers and practitioners in visualization evaluation by providing a high-level view of available methodologies and methods as taxonomies.
-The metrics used for classification have been diverse, ranging from research goals, to design and development stages in which the methodologies can be applied, to methods and types of data collected, or to the scope of evaluation.
+The metrics used for classification have been diverse, ranging from research goals, to design and development stages in which the methodologies can be applied, to methods and types of data collected, to the scope of evaluation.
 Table 1 summarizes existing taxonomies and their respective foci.

 The diversity exhibited in Table 1 reflects the complexity and richness of existing evaluation methodologies and the difficulty in deriving an all encompassing taxonomy.
 For example, using research goals as a taxonomy axis is challenging because the same evaluation method may be used for different purposes.
 One example is laboratory-based studies measuring task completion time to compare between interfaces (also known as "head-to-head" comparisons).
-Such a method can be used to summarize the effectiveness of an interface ("summative") or to inform design ("formative") [2, 22].
+Such a method can be used to summarize the effectiveness of an interface ("summative") or to inform design ("formative") [2, 19].
 Similar arguments apply to classifying methods based on design and development cycles-the same method may be used differently at different stages.
-For example, observational techniques may be first used in the pre-design stage to gather background information [41], but may also be used post-release to understand how the newly introduced technology affects workflows.
+For example, observational technique may be first used in the pre-design stage to gather background information [38], but may also be used post-release to understand how the newly introduced technology affects user workflow.
 Given these difficulties, we decided on a different approach where we based our discussions on commonly encountered evaluation scenarios instead of methods.
 Across all the papers we examined, we explored how these scenarios relate to evaluation goals and questions (Section 5).
-Our goal is to encourage an approach to evaluation that is based on evaluation goals and questions instead of methods and to encourage our community to adopt a wider view on the possibilities for evaluation in information visualization.
+Our goal is to encourage an approach to evaluation that is based on evaluation goals and questions instead of methods and to encourage our community to adopt and accept a more diverse range of evaluation methods.